varoonsahgal/api-solution/labs/week02/unittest-python-mocking/README.md

 * Edit an existing product
 * Delete a product

-In all cases, attempt to write your tests first (in TDD fashion).
+As with the previous, use TDD and `unittest` to build a corresponding set of automated tests to accompany the production code.
 Practice Red/Green/Refactor as you move through the coding of this new set of operations.
 Ensure you use `unittest.mock` with the new operations to maintain isolation.

 ## Part 3